tinode/chat/docs/API.md

       // The following fields are present only when querying 'me' topic

       topic: "grp1XUtEhjv6HND", // string, topic this subscription describes
-      seq: 321, // integer, server-issued id of the last {data} message
+      seq_id: 321, // integer, server-issued id of the last {data} message

       // The following fields are present only when querying 'me' topic and the
       // topic described is a P2P topic